jeanpaulsio/rails-video-chat-app/README.md

 - [ ] Document API
 - [ ] API Tests
 - [ ] Error handling for non-existent pages (web + api level)
+- [ ] Let users remove the password from their room

 ## As a user, I can...